scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 ### Private Repositories and External Projects

-If you have private/closed source or external (non-GitHub) projects, you can still use the **PRG** system.
+If you have private/closed source or external (non-GitHub) projects, you can still use the **PRG** framework.

 #### Private Repositories